SIDN/NTPinfo/README.md

 ### **Group 15d**

-# Are your time servers on time.
+# Are your time servers on time?
 Active Internet Measurements to evaluate time servers.

 ## Product Structure